We have reached a point where the integrated graphics cards in the CPUs have easily replaced the entry-level discrete GPUs from NVIDIA and AMD.

-If you are building a gaming PC without graphics card than you need to pay special attention to how the various iGPUs perform.
+If you are building a gaming PC without a graphics card, you must pay special attention to how the various iGPUs perform.

 This is the most important section for you as a gamer.
-Of course iGPUs are the not at powerful as the NVIDIA GeForce GTX, GeForce RTX or the AMD RX 5000 or 6000 series discrete graphics card, but for a light gaming desktop PC, these should more than suffice.
+Of course, iGPUs are not at powerful as the NVIDIA GeForce GTX, GeForce RTX, or the AMD RX 5000 or 6000 series discrete graphics card, but for a light gaming desktop PC, these should more than suffice.

 G3D Mark Scores

 |Intel UHD 630||1395||As found on 8-10th Gen Intel CPUs|

 |Nvidia GeForce GT 740 (MSRP $79)||1543||Dedicated GPU Basic|